Televangelist Robert Schuller leaves church board

-LOS ANGELES Televangelist Robert Schuller and his wife have left the board of the California megachurch that they founded and made famous for the "Hour of Power" broadcasts, amid a financial dispute with its leaders.
+LOS ANGELES Televangelist Robert Schuller and his wife have left the board of Crystal Cathedral amid a financial dispute with leaders of the California church, which was founded by the Schullers and is famous for its "Hour of Power" broadcasts.

-The resignation of Robert and Arvella Schuller from the Crystal Cathedral board follows the $57.5 million bankruptcy sale in February of the towering, glass-walled church in the Southern California community of Garden Grove to a Roman Catholic diocese.
+The resignation of Robert and Arvella Schuller follows the $57.5 million bankruptcy sale completed in February of the towering, glass-walled megachurch in the Southern California community of Garden Grove to a local Roman Catholic diocese.

 A Crystal Cathedral representative was not immediately available for comment.